Medically reviewed on January 15, 2018

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of this medicine can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include extreme drowsiness, pinpoint pupils, confusion, cold and clammy skin, weak pulse, shallow breathing, fainting, or breathing that stops.
+Overdose can cause severe muscle weakness, pinpoint pupils, very slow breathing, extreme drowsiness, or coma.

-What should I avoid while taking Tylenol with Codeine #4 (acetaminophen and codeine)?
+What should I avoid while taking Tylenol with Codeine #4?

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how the medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
 Acetaminophen (sometimes abbreviated as APAP) is contained in many combination medicines.
 Taking certain products together can cause you to get too much acetaminophen which can lead to a fatal overdose.
 Check the label to see if a medicine contains acetaminophen or APAP.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.